espoirMur/my-blog-gastby/README.md

 - [x] Fix the code for highlight one line syntax in markdown
 - [] Fix the code for the pagination and don't let the page go out of range
-- [] When displaying the page site, make sure the post image thumbnail is displayed and they fit the page
+- [] When displaying the page site, make sure the post image thumbnail is displayed and they fit the page.
+[Check this site](https://www.reddit.com/r/webdev/comments/x903jo/how_to_make_my_website_get_these_things/)
-- [] Fix some css in the post that went out of range
+- [x] Fix some css in the post that went out of range
 - [x] Fix the google analytics issue and make sure the data is reaching googl analytics
 - [] Fix image thumbnail when your are sharing the post on social media
 - [] Add stackoverflow icon in the main page.